virgili0/Virgilio/content/inferno/time-series/time-series.md

 Another extremely effective method that is always worth trying is that of the [matrix profile](#The-Matrix-Profile) (next section).

 ::: tip
-Some methods are more precise, others more computationally performing, others can find complex relationships in the data (neural networks).
+Some methods are more precise, others are faster, others require less data, others can find complex relationships in the data (neural networks).
 **A fundamental point** is that _rarely_ it is worth choosing complex methods (such as a complicated recurrent neural network) over more "simple" ones, such as BOSS or DTW.
 :::